StefaniAstrologo/Lake-Como-School_Tutorial_2021/README.md

 # Lake Como School of Advanced Studies
 ### School on Cancer, Development and Complexity [(CDAC 2021)](https://cdac2021.lakecomoschool.org), May 24-28, 2021

-Short tutorial on stochastic processes - from Brownian motion to transcriptional bursting
+Short tutorial on stochastic processes - from Brownian motion to transcriptional bursting.

+To start the tutorial please click the **launch-binder** icon at the top left of the main title.

+Be patient, and wait for the main notbook to open.